-Day Services-Adult does not include services funded under section 110 of the Rehabilitation Act of 1973 or the Individuals with Disabilities Education Act (20 U.S.C.
+T T Day Services-Adult does not include services funded under section 110 of the Rehabilitation Act of 1973 or the Individuals with Disabilities Education Act (20 U.S.C.
 1401 et seq.).

-The following language will be added during the 2018 waiver renewal in Appendix C -2 in the ID/DD waiver to comply with 42 CFR 441.301(c)(5)(i)-(v):

-Day Services-Adult settings do not include the following:

-1) A nursing facility,

-2) An institution for mental diseases,

-3) An intermediate care facility for individuals with intellectual disabilities (ICF/IID),

-4)A hospital or,

-5)Any other locations that have qualities of an institutional setting, as determined by the Division of Medicaid, including but not limited to, any setting:

-(a)Located in a building that is also a publicly or privately operated facility that provides inpatient institutional treatment, isolating persons receiving Medicaid Home and Community-Based Services (HCBS).
-Appendix C: Prevocational Services -The current language is being deleted Prevocational Services Participant Services and replaced with the following provide learning and work C-1/C-3: Service language in Appendix C-2 in the ID/DD Specification experiences, including waiver amendment submitted 6/20/2016 1915c Intellectual volunteer work, where the to comply with 42 CFR 441.301(c)(4)(i)-Disabilities individual can develop (iv): Developmental general, non-job-task Prevocational Services provide the Disabilities Waiver specific strengths and skills that contribute to meaningful day activities of learning and employment in paid work experiences, including volunteer employment in integrated work, where the person can develop general, non-job task specific strengths community settings.
-Services are expected to and skills that contribute to paid employment in integrated community occur over a defined period of time with specific settings. outcomes to be achieved as determined by the Prevocational Services are expected to be provided over a defined period of individual.
-Prevocational Services should enable time with specific outcomes to be each individual to attain the achieved as determined by the person highest level of work in an and his/her team. integrated setting with the iob matched to the There must be a written plan.
-The plan individual's interests, must include job exploration, work assessment, and work training.
-The plan strengths, priorities, abilities, and capabilities, must also include a statement of needed while following applicable services and the duration of work activities. federal wage guidelines.
-Prevocational Services include activities People receiving Prevocational Services that are not directed at must have employment related outcomes teaching job specific skills in their Plan of Services and Supports; but at underlying the general habilitation activities must be designed to support such employment habilitative goals such as attention span, motor skills, outcomes. and interpersonal relations that are associated with Services develop and teach general skills building skills necessary to that are associated with building skills perform work and necessary to perform work optimally in optimally perform in competitive, integrated employment.
+The following language will be added during the 2018 waiver renewal in Appendix C -2 in the ID/DD waiver to comply with 42 CFR 441.301(c)(5)(i)-(v): Day Services-Adult settings do not include the following: 1) A nursing facility, 2) An institution for mental diseases, 3) An intermediate care facility for individuals with intellectual disabilities (ICF/IID), 4) A hospital or, 5) Any other locations that have qualities of an institutional setting, as determined by the Division of Medicaid, including but not limited to, any setting: (a) Located in a building that is also a publicly or privately operated facility that provides inpatient institutional treatment, (b) including Located in a buildings on the grounds of or immediately adjacent to a public institution the publicly or privately operated facility, or (c) Any other setting that has the effect of isolating persons receiving Medicaid Home and Community-Based Services (HCBS).
+Appendix C: Prevocational Services - The current language is being deleted Participant Services Prevocational Services and replaced with the following C-1/C-3: Service provide learning and work language in Appendix C-2 in the ID/DD waiver amendment submitted 6/20/2016 Specification 1915c Intellectual experiences, including volunteer work, where the to comply with 42 CFR 441.301(c)(4)(i)- Disabilities individual can develop (iv): Developmental Developmental general, non-job-task (41).
+2 or cropmental 5-11-1-11 Job tubit specific strengths and skills that contribute to employment in paid employment in integrated community settings.
+Services are expected to occur over a defined period of time with specific outcomes to be achieved as determined by the individual.
+Prevocational Services should enable each individual to attain the highest level of work in an integrated setting with the job matched to the individual's interests, strengths, priorities, abilities, and capabilities, while following applicable federal wage guidelines.
+Prevocational Services include activities that are not directed at teaching job specific skills but at underlying habilitative goals such as attention span, motor skills, and interpersonal relations that are associated with building skills necessary to perform work and optimally perform in competitive, integrated employment.
+The distinction between vocational and Prevocational Services is that Prevocational Services. regardless of setting, are developed for the purpose of furthering habilitation goals that will lead to greater job opportunities.